gentzkow/template_archive/lib/gslab_make/README.md

 The majority of the functions in </b><code>gslab_make</code><b> contain a </b><code>paths</code><b> argument that requires passing in a dictionary specifying default paths used for writing and logging purposes.
 The dictionary <i>must</i> contain values for the following keys (i.e., default paths):
 </b>

+> * `config`
+>
+>     * Default path for config file.
+>
 > * `input_dir`
 >
->     * Default path for writing symbolic links to internal inputs.
+>     * Default path for writing symbolic links/copies to sources internal to the repository.
 >
 > * `external_dir`
 >
->     * Default path for writing symbolic links to external inputs.
+>     * Default path for writing symbolic links/copies to sources external to the repository.
 >
 > * `output_dir`
 >